 This will save you money and increase the likelihood that these readers will patronize your restaurant.

 Restaurant marketing attribution is the term used for assigning credit to individual marketing tactics and messages and then applying ROI to them.

 When done correctly, it allows marketers to apply more focus on tactics and messaging that are working well.

 Likewise, it will identify where less focus is warranted.

 According to Gartner, the typical outcome of implementing attribution is a 20-30% gain in media efficiency and corresponding increases in ROI.

 It only makes sense to apply marketing attribution to your marketing campaigns.
-But you’ll need accurate, reliable, and comprehensive customer data that is updated in real time.
+But you’ll need accurate, reliable, and comprehensive guest data that is updated in real-time.